Go Back Up

 Sole proprietorship

-Let's start with the simplest type of structure.
-The most basic type of business structure is a sole proprietorship4 (or "sole-prop").
+The simplest business structure is a sole proprietorship4 (or "sole-prop").
 A sole proprietor is someone who owns an unincorporated business by themself.
-There’s no distinction between the organization and the owner in a sole proprietorship.
+They have complete control of their business.
+There's no distinction between the organization and the individual owner in a sole proprietorship.
 The owner is entitled to all profits and is personally responsible for any business debts and losses.
 Owners also assume all personal liabilities and business liabilities.

-For example, let's say you take out a loan to start your own bakery.
-Suppose your bakery’s profits aren't enough to cover the debt.
-In that case, you alone have to come up with the money out of pocket to pay off the loan, not the organization.
+For example, let's say you take out a loan to open a bakery.
+Suppose your bakery's profits aren't enough to cover the debt you incurred in opening the establishment.
+In that case, you alone have to come up with the money out of pocket to pay off the loan, and your personal assets may be made available to your debtors.
 Likewise, if you have any personal debts unrelated to your business, a creditor could go after the profits or assets from your bakery to settle the debt.

-The IRS automatically considers you a sole proprietor if you don't register as an organization.
-With a sole proprietorship, you can still register a trade name for your organization, but you won't have the same access to loans and investors as other types.
+The IRS automatically considers you a sole proprietor if you start a business and don't register it as a separate legal entity.
+With a sole proprietorship business structure, you can still register a trade name for your organization.
+However, you won't have the same access to loans and investors as other types.

 • Freelance writing or graphic design